 Christmas, you are celebrating a pagan holiday?
 Did you know that Jesus wasn't born on

-celebrated an event by naming Monday after the moon god and Saturday after Saturn and
+celebrated an event by naming Monday after the moon god, naming Saturday after Saturn, naming

 Thursday after Thor and so on.
 Does that mean you are engaging in pagan worship every time